puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 1. You will need to create databases for RBAC, activity service, and the node classifier before upgrading.
 2. The databases you create need to have the citext extension enabled.

+#### Disabling/Enabling Live Management During an Upgrade

+The status of live management is not managed during an upgrade of PE unless you specifically indicate a change is needed in an answer file.
+In other words, if your previous version of PE had live management enabled (the PE default), it will remain enabled after you upgrade unless you add or change `q_disable_live_manangement={y|n}` in your answer file.

+Depending on your answer, the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master (or console node in a split install) will be set to either `true` or `false` after the upgrade is complete.

+(Note that you can enable/disable Live Management at any time during normal operations by editing the aforementioned `settings.yml` and then running `sudo /etc/init.d/pe-httpd restart`.)

 ### Step 4: Classify the New PE Groups

-After upgrading you will need to manually [classify the new PE groups](./install_upgrading_notes.html#classifying-pe-groups).
+**Warning**: After upgrading you must [classify the new PE groups](./install_upgrading_notes.html#classifying-pe-groups).

-> **Disabling/Enabling Live Management During an Upgrade**
->
->The status of live management is not managed during an upgrade of PE unless you specifically indicate a change is needed in an answer file.
-In other words, if your previous version of PE had live management enabled (the PE default), it will remain enabled after you upgrade unless you add or change `q_disable_live_manangement={y|n}` in your answer file.
->
->Depending on your answer, the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master (or console node in a split install) will be set to either `true` or `false` after the upgrade is complete.
->
->(Note that you can enable/disable Live Management at any time during normal operations by editing the aforementioned `settings.yml` and then running `sudo /etc/init.d/pe-httpd restart`.)
+Information about the preconfigured node groups can found in the [preconfigured node groups](./console_classes_groups_preconfigured_groups.html) doc.

 ### Step 5: Upgrade Agents